johannthorir/holdmybeer/README.md

 ## Settings

-The daemon reads the settings from the json file /etc/holdmybeer/settings.json and expects an object with two member
+The daemon reads the settings from the json file /etc/holdmybeer/settings.json and expects an object with two members
 * "port" - this is the name of the fastcgi port, either a unix port or a tcp port.
 * "datafile" - path to the file for the persistance of the json document.